 Tuesday, 1 September 2020

-Spring has sprung.
-Now is a great time of the year to get those walking shoes on and explore nature.
-The benefits of walking on your health are huge!
+Walking is one activity that can be done virtually any time of the year – with the right attire, of course.
+And the benefits of walking on your health are huge!
 Some of these include:

 - Insulin works better, so blood glucose levels will lower